tuannguyen234/image/README.md

 1. Install Node.js and npm.
 2. Initialize a React.js project using `create-react-app`.
 3. Install required R packages for Plumber and PostgreSQL.
-4. Ensure PostgreSQL is installed and running, create a database named `player_ranking`, and import the schema for the `Player` table.
+4. Ensure PostgreSQL is installed and running, create a database named `postgres`, and import the schema for the `Player` table.
 5. Run the backend using `run.R` to start the Plumber API on port 8000.
 6. Implement frontend components and functionalities in React.js.
 7. Set up Rselenium for data crawling by downloading the necessary dependencies.